 Without question, Christmas is the most demanding time of year for marketers.
 Whether it’s festive print brochures or social media campaigns, we’re clamouring to find that perfect visual brand sentiment.

-We’re battling a lot at this time of year.
-Staff holidays, sickness and increased customer demand are all constraints on our time.
-As such, we’re finding new ways to fast-track marketing campaigns.
+What's more, we’re battling with time.
+Staff holidays, sickness and increased customer demand are all constraints on our precious minutes and, as a result, we’re finding new ways to fast-track marketing campaigns.
 One of these is stock imagery, whose demand skyrockets at Christmas.

 According to Expertphotography.com, ‘Christmas’ is the most searched for stock imagery keyword.
 Naturally, it’s closely followed by other holidays such as Halloween and Thanksgiving.
 The question is – in an age where we strive to be individual, why are we all using the same sources?